PrestaShop/prestashop.github.io/news/_posts/2017-10-06-a-year-into-1-6-maintenance.md

 We’ve been doing a ton of digging through the Forge over the past months, and we're confident that a lot of tickets can be retired as obsolete or non-reproducible.

-Of course, the best person to act on your old tickets is you!
+Of course, the best person to act on your tickets is you!
 Read on!

 ### You can help!

 This is where you enter the story.
-As you know, PrestaShop is Open Source, and enjoy it when the community contributes to its success.
-This can happen through many channels, starting with Forge tickets and GitHub pull requests.
+As you know, PrestaShop is Open Source, and succeeds thanks to the community.
+You can contribute through many channels, starting with Forge tickets and GitHub pull requests.

 #### Update your tickets!